 Howell Nature Center: 200-plus acres and a busy wildlife hospital

-Thousands of injured and orphaned wild animals pass through a wooded property on Triangle Lake Road every year, get patched up, and — if all goes well — go back to the woods they came from.
-That is the Howell Nature Center, a couple hundred acres of forest, wetland, and lakefront just south of Howell, and the wildlife hospital is the part most locals actually mean when they say the name.
+Thousands of injured and orphaned wild animals pass through a wooded property on Triangle Lake Road every year.
+They get patched up.
+If all goes well, they go back to the woods they came from.
+That is the Howell Nature Center, a couple hundred acres of forest, wetland, and lakefront just south of Howell.
+The wildlife hospital is the part most locals actually mean when they say the name.

 The clinic is the headline.
-Staff and volunteers take in hurt and parentless birds and mammals by the thousand, treat them, and aim to release the ones that recover.
-If you stumble on an animal that looks abandoned, the center would rather you call its wildlife helpline than load a cardboard box and drive over — because plenty of “orphaned” fawns and fledglings are doing exactly what they’re supposed to, with a parent watching from twenty feet away.
+Staff and volunteers take in hurt and parentless birds and mammals by the thousand.
+They treat them, and aim to release the ones that recover.
+Say you stumble on an animal that looks abandoned.
+The center would rather you call its wildlife helpline than load a cardboard box and drive over.
+Plenty of “orphaned” fawns and fledglings are doing exactly what they’re supposed to, with a parent watching from twenty feet away.
 Picking one up can turn a healthy baby into an actual orphan.

-Some patients can’t be released — too injured, too tame, too imprinted on people — and those sometimes stay on as education ambassadors.
-That is how you end up nose-to-beak with an owl or a hawk during a program, meeting a wild animal that would not survive a return to the wild but can still earn its keep teaching kids what one looks like up close.
+Some patients can’t be released — too injured, too tame, too imprinted on people.
+Those sometimes stay on as education ambassadors.
+That is how you end up nose-to-beak with an owl or a hawk during a program.
+You meet a wild animal that would not survive a return to the wild.
+But it can still earn its keep, teaching kids what one looks like up close.

 Beyond the clinic, the grounds carry trails, summer camps, school and group programs, and facilities you can rent, all wrapped around the lake.
-For a family it is the rare outing that is both an easy dose of the outdoors and a straight look at the unglamorous work of putting wildlife back together.
-If you do find an animal in trouble, leave it where it is, skip the food and water, and reach for a phone before a box.
+For a family it is a rare outing.
+It is both an easy dose of the outdoors and a straight look at the unglamorous work of putting wildlife back together.
+If you do find an animal in trouble, leave it where it is.
+Skip the food and water.
+Reach for a phone before a box.

 Sources